 Ponte Vecchio ("Old Bridge")

 The Ponte Vecchio is an iconic symbol of Florence, spanning the Arno River since the 14th century.
 Known for its unique architecture and historical significance, this medieval bridge is characterized by its rows of shops built along its span.
-Originally occupied by butchers, the shops now house jewelers, art dealers, and souvenir vendors.
-The Ponte Vecchio offers breathtaking views of the river and surrounding buildings, making it a popular destination for tourists and locals alike, attracting visitors with its charm, history, and picturesque setting in the heart of Florence.
+Originally occupied by butchers, the shops now house jewelers, art dealers, and souvenir vendors - mostly high-end shops.

 It was the only bridge in Florence not destroyed by German troops in WW2.
 It is also famous for being the place where the great scientist and philosopher Galileo Galilei tested his telescope.